jeremytammik/FireRatingCloud/README.md

 ## Context and Architecture

-Here is an image showing the links and relationships between BIM, cloud, Revit, node.js and MongoDB and explaining how and where these three components fit into the picture:
+Here is an image showing the links and relationships between BIM, cloud, Revit, node.js and MongoDB and explaining how and where the three FireRatingCloud components fit into the picture:

 ![fireratingcloud_architecture](img/fireratingcloud_architecture.png)